adithya-krishna/invoice-app-server/README.md

 The App is built with:

--   A Flast wrapper and sqlite3 for the DB
+-   A Flask wrapper and sqlite3 for the DB